Logo Pusaka Collection

 Size: 58.5 x 195 cm (1' 11" x 6' 4") LW: 3.33

 Design: This unusually proportioned, asymmetric, men's wrap has the typical Amanuban 3-panel construction, with an intricately decorated centre field paired off with striped multi-color borders in which reds and yellows set the tone.
 The largest motifs are horses in mirrored opposition, their feet touching.
 Other zoomorphic motifs include birds, presumable chickens or cocks.
-Numerous small patches of embroidery in silk: most in the form of small stars, the larger ones eight-pointed start built up of key-motifs
+Numerous small patches of embroidery in silk: most in the form of small stars, the larger ones eight-pointed stars composed of key-motifs

 Background: Chapters on Timor and West Timor.